-A. Electrical Coordination

-- Unless otherwise indicated on the drawings, all starters, overload relay heater coils, disconnect switches and fuses, relays, wire, conduit, pushbuttons, pilot lights, and other devices required for the control of motors or electrical equipment are provided as specified by Division 26. - Division 26 drawings and specifications show number and power rating of all motors furnished by this Contractor.
+- A. Electrical coordination - 1.
+Unless specified or otherwise indicated on the drawings, all starters, overload relay heater coils, disconnect switches and fuses, relays, wire, conduit, pushbuttons, pilot lights, and other devices required for the control of motors or electrical equipment are provided as specified by Division 26. - 2.
+Division 26 drawings and specifications show number and power rating of all motors furnished by this Contractor.
 Should any discrepancy in size, power rating, electrical characteristics or means of control be found for any motor or other electrical equipment after contracts are awarded, Contractor shall immediately notify the Architect of such discrepancy.
+Refer to Section 23 05 01 HVAC

+General Provisions.
-Refer to Section 22 05 01 Plumbing General Provisions. - 3.
-Furnish project-specific wiring diagrams to Division 26 Contractor for all equipment and devices furnished under this Section.

-- B. Motors intended for variable speed applications shall have UL approval for use on "Generic" pulse width modulated and/or 6-Step waveforms.
+- 3. Furnish project-specific wiring diagrams to Division 26 Contractor for all equipment and devices furnished under this Section. - B. Motors intended for variable speed applications shall have UL approval for use on 'Generic' pulse width modulated and/or 6-step waveforms.
 Motors requiring one specific manufacturer of VFD to meet the UL criteria are not acceptable. - C. Motors shall conform to applicable requirements of ANSI, IEEE, NEMA, and NEC standards and shall be UL Listed for the service specified. - D. Furnish motors for starting in accordance with utility requirements and compatible with starters as specified.